ResComp/scavenger/README.md

 Create an executable file in `tasks/` that accepts 3 commands:
 `setup`, `run`, `cleanup`.

+You can take a look at [sampleTask](tasks/sampleTask) for an example on how to write a task.

 ```
-# For a task "sampleTask"
+# For sampleTask to be a valid task, these 3 commands have to run successfully:

 $ sampleTask setup
 $ sampleTask run
 $ sampleTask cleanup

-# Must all be valid commands
 ```